MisterMoody/twigTemplates/README.md

 {{ "foo #{bar} baz" }}
 ```

-These expressions will be handy when dealing with conditional statements: incorporating operators into the mix will afford designers the ability to create elaboratively concise conditions.
+These expressions will be handy when dealing with conditional statements: incorporating operators into the mix will afford designers the ability to create elaborately concise conditions.
 Performing math calculations is the simplest way that operators are used.

 |   Operator    |   Function   |
 |---------------|------------------------|